feldob/Token-Cluster-Generator/README.md

 * Folder : name of the folder where the files are saved
 * FrameSize : the edge size of the (squared) pane
 * AmountInstances : the amount of instances that should be created
-* AmountTokens : the amount of tokens that should be placed randomly on the plane
+* AmountTokens : the amount of tokens that should randomly be placed on the plane
 * TokenSize : the size of the created tokens
-* ClusterDensity : the assigned density for a cluster
+* ClusterDensity : the assigned cluster density

-For each created cluster, there will be three created files:
+For each created cluster, there will be three files:

 * *.png is the original image, containing the tokens
 * *_cluster.png is the image containing the clusters, using *.png as a template